goelparas/SolarAR.project/README.md

 Solar AR <br/>

-Its a Augumented Reality Application which can take the solar system in your home .<br/>
+Its a AR Experience which can take the solar system in your home .<br/>
 ![Project Image](https://user-images.githubusercontent.com/86115703/142908644-4bcfac8a-acd4-4464-9355-be0055c15b63.jpeg) <br/>

 <br/>